Snowey1110/CSS385/Next Generation Hero/README.md

 **Hero Next Generation** is an engaging 2D airplane shooting game where players face groups of enemy aircraft, culminating in intense boss battles across three challenging stages.

+## Getting Started
+•	Use mouse movement to fly, press M to change to keyboard WASD control for extra challenge

+•	Space to shoot projectiles, C to shoot missiles.

+•	After 10 takedowns the boss will spawn

 ## Key Features

 - **Boss Battles**: Defeating 10 enemies summons a powerful boss to challenge your skills.